 Yes, hormones are changing faster than Facebook status updates during the teen years, but hormones aren’t the culprit.
 Digestion is.
 When hormones shift, they throw digestion off course.
 That means optimizing digestion is the key to better skin.
 Your teen can NOT have better skin if their digestion isn’t better.
 To see if their digestion is contributing to skin issues you don’t need lab tests or an exam, you can start with a quick quiz.

 Hormones, stress, sleep and diet as well as personal health history (medications, treatments, etc.) all impact digestion which in turn shows up on their faces, shoulders, butts, and rest of the bodies.
 This means that the foods your teen eats as well as what they avoid needs to support better digestion for better skin.
-Use our digestion quiz to see if they are getting in the foods (and possibly nutrients from supplements) their skin needs while avoiding what can interfere with healthy digestion and better skin.
+You can work with one of our providers to get a FREE digestive assessment for your teen to see if they are getting in the foods (and possibly nutrients from supplements) their skin needs while avoiding what can interfere with healthy digestion and better skin.

 Is stress causing my teenager’s skin to breakout?